 From Kyoto Station: JPY 4,590 / 2 hrs

 Nagoya is the capital of Aichi prefecture and the largest city in the Chubu region.
-It’s one of Japan’s main industrial and transportation hubs, not to mention one of its best cities for Japanese food.
+It’s a bustling city that’s one of Japan’s main industrial and transportation hubs, not to mention one of its best cities for Japanese food.

 Nagoya is home to the Toyota Motor Corporation and a few Toyota-related museums like the excellent Commemorative Museum of Industry and Technology, or Toyota Techno Museum for short (pictured below).
 Other notable museums include the SCMAGLEV and Railway Park and the Nagoya City Science Museum.